Emeraldugbeyide93/Sentiment-Analysis-of-Mobile-Banking-Applications/README.md

 APPSTORE: Review,	UserName,	Date,	IsEdited,	Rating,	Title,	DeveloperResponse.

-NOTE: The variables did not remain cinstant till the end of the project as some were deemed irrelevant for the project hence were deleted and some were renamed.
+NOTE: The variables did not remain constant till the end of the project as some were deemed irrelevant for the project hence were deleted and some were renamed.

 NOTE: Only the dataset of one bank per platform will be uploaded(BARCLAYS).
-This is because the datasets pretty much has the same variables accross the banks and the analysis codes are pretty much the same.
+This is because the datasets pretty much has the same variables across the banks and the analysis codes are pretty much the same.
 ## Code
 The codes used for each step of the project can be found in the code folder.
 The codes are broken into 3 parts;